ecstatic-morse/blag/content/posts/grailsort.md

 In a simple benchmark, MrrlSort took about twice as long as Rust's `sort`.
 Not bad!
 Given the number of swaps, rotations, and auxiliary buffer operations I expected worse.
-I'm very curious to see how this factor is affected by various parameters (size of elements, cost of comparisons, etc.) and whether it can be reduced further, but I think I need to take a break for now.
+I'm very curious to see how this factor is affected by various parameters (size of elements, cost of comparisons, etc.).
+I suspect it can be reduced further, but I think I need to take a break for now.
 To paraphrase Gankra, whose offhand mention of Grailsort in [a comment from 2015](https://github.com/rust-lang/rust/issues/19221#issuecomment-70445816) sent me on this unexpected diversion (and who is also known to publish the